News

 Monitoring

-- The half-life is approx. 8.7 hours (range 7 to 9 hours) (non-smoking, otherwise healthy asthmatic patient)
+- The half-life is variable (range 7 to 9 hours) (non-smoking, otherwise healthy asthmatic patient)

 - Monitor potassium - may cause hypokalaemia